2020-2021 Cityside Impact Report

 We figured out how to launch a news platform for Oaklanders without being able to meet people in person, hold events, or get out into the community.
 Our Oaklandside newsroom team never had a chance to sit in a room together until many months after the site’s full June 2020 launch.

 Through it all, we’ve published more than 500 stories about the pandemic, its consequences at the local level, the vaccination roll-out, and the rise of the delta variant.
-We held live virtual panels with health experts, launched a text information service, and translated our work into Spanish, Cantonese and Arabic to reach more people with reliable information about testing and vaccinations.
+We held live virtual panels with health experts, launched a text information service, and translated our work into Spanish, Chinese and Arabic to reach more people with reliable information about testing and vaccinations.
 We also reported extensively on the protests and growing movement for racial justice in our cities, offered deep coverage of the fall local elections, and delivered compelling journalism in both Oakland and Berkeley on the interconnected issues of housing and homelessness.

 Throughout this difficult time, we have been galvanized by the support we have received from the community.
 We are more committed than ever to our mission.